8 min. to read.

 4. I still (unrealistically) expect myself to get it right.

 One of the most difficult parts of the last few weeks was how painful it felt for me to feel like I had failed relationally.
-I spent hours thinking through what I could have done differently, and how each little change in word or action would have effected everyone in the room.
+I spent hours thinking through what I could have done differently, and how each little change in word or action would have affected everyone in the room.

 All my old patterns — personal value rooted in competency, identity based in people being pleased with me — surged with power.
 This is especially painful because this is one area that I’ve tackled with great care in my counseling.
 I had thought I was being much more gracious with myself, thought I’d come to a place where I was able to unhook my personal value from these external things.
 Ha!
 All it took was a good storm to bring it fresh to the surface.